 Drivers should understand the parking signs near schools and follow them, especially No Parking and No Standing signs.
 Not obeying the signs may result in a parking fine/infringement.

 Council employs more than 100 dedicated, friendly people to work as school crossing supervisors.
 School crossing supervisors assist pedestrians of all ages to safely cross busy roads at the peak hours of 8.15am to 9am and 3.15pm to 4pm, Monday to Friday.

 If you are looking for a rewarding job keeping the children of Whitehorse safe when they are walking to and from school, we are interested in talking to you.

-If you are interested, please forward an application addressing the key selection criteria of the position description ( DOCX 41.93KB).
-Please include your contact details and the contact numbers for three referees.
+If you are interested, please lodge an online application addressing the key selection criteria of the position description.
+Please include your contact details (including your email address) and the contact numbers for two referees.